chef-boneyard/chef-manage-issues/README.md

 The Chef Management Console has a public changelog that can be accessed from the hosted Chef Management Console at this link: [https://manage.chef.io/changelog](https://manage.chef.io/changelog)

+# Vision

+The vision statement for the Chef Management Console can be found in the [VISION.md](VISION.md) file.

 # License

 All files in the repository are licensed under the Apache 2.0 license.
 If any file is missing the License header it should assume the following is attached: